Protestantism: Protestant culture

-Although the Reformation was a religious movement, it also had a strong impact on all other aspects of life: marriage and family, education, the humanities and sciences, the political and social order, the economy, and the arts.
+Although the Reformation was a religious movement, it also had a strong impact on all other aspects of life, including marriage and family, education, the humanities and sciences, the political and social order, the economy, and the arts.
 Protestant churches reject the idea of a celibate priesthood and thus allow their clergy to marry.
 Many of their families contributed to the development of intellectual elites in their countries.
-Since about 1950, women have entered the ministry in most Protestant churches, and some have assumed leading positions (e.g. bishops).
+Since about 1950, women have entered the ministry in most mainline Protestant churches, and some have assumed leading positions (e.g. bishops).

+Protestantism has promoted economic growth and entrepreneurship, especially in the period after the Scientific and the Industrial Revolution.
+Scholars have identified a positive correlation between the rise of Protestantism and human capital formation, work ethic, economic development, the rise of early experimental science, and the development of the state system.

-As the Reformers wanted all members of the church to be able to read the Bible, education on all levels got a strong boost.
+As the Reformers wanted all members of the church to be able to read the Bible, education on all levels was strongly encouraged.
 By the middle of the eighteenth century, the literacy rate in England was about 60 percent, in Scotland 65 percent, and in Sweden 80 percent.
 Colleges and universities were founded.
 For example, the Puritans who established Massachusetts Bay Colony in 1628 founded Harvard College only eight years later.
 About a dozen other colleges followed in the 18th century, including Yale (1701).
 Pennsylvania also became a center of learning.

 Members of mainline Protestant denominations have played leadership roles in many aspects of American life, including politics, business, science, the arts, and education.
 They founded most of the country's leading institutes of higher education.

+Visitation Articles

+In the Visitation Articles, also known as the first Protestant Confession of Faith, it declared that "we do not send this forth as a rigid command, lest we set up new papal decrees, but as a history, as a witness of our faith and he expresses the hope that all who hold to the Gospel will thankfully accept it until God shall bring something better."
+These articles helped serve as a way to document the Lutheran faith and its doctrines.
+In 1538 and 1545, Luther published new versions of these articles.
+Luther also added work to The Three Symbols (1538) stating: "I have observed in all histories of the Universal Christian Church that all those who hold to the cardinal doctrines of Jesus Christ have remained sure and steadfast in the Christian faith, and even if they have erred and come short in other respects, they are still preserved."
+Stating that by following Jesus Christ (specifically with the Lutheran practices in this case) one will be saved.